Community Living Standards

 Evacuation Procedures

 In the event of a fire alarm or fire drill, all residents must evacuate the building, completely and immediately.
 Residents must remain at least 50 feet away from the exterior of the building until the "all clear" signal has been given by the University Police Department, the Anchorage Fire Department or Residence Life professional staff members.
-Interference or non-compliance with emergency evacuation procedures is prohibited.
+Interference or non-compliance with emergency evacuation procedures is prohibited and could lead to disciplinary action and monetary fines.
 Residents must exit the building within three minutes of the alarm sounding.
 Do not use elevators.
 Emergency exits are to be used during emergency evacuations or fire drills only.
 Any misuse of emergency exits is prohibited.
 Please remember to dress quickly and appropriately for Alaska weather conditions.

 Fire Alarms--Resident Initiated